-Currently I think SRM and Powertap are the two best power meters on the market.
+Currently, I think SRM and Powertap are the two best power meters on the market.
 Using cheaper and less precise power meters is not recommended.
-If you don’t have a power meter, then buy one or try to borrow one.
+If you don’t have a power meter, buy one or try to borrow one.

 A power meter is the single best investment for a serious rider who wants to improve performance.
-The fact that it enables you to make aerodynamic testing, precise analysis of power output in races and training situations and finally is a solid training partner/coach makes the power meter an easy choice.
+It enables you to perform aerodynamic testing, precise analysis of power output in races and training situations, and a solid training partner/coach makes the power meter an easy choice.

-Best of all, the power meter presents objective data that are not influenced by weather, hydration, stress or any of the many parametres that affect your heart rate.
+Best of all, the power meter presents objective data that are not influenced by weather, hydration, stress, or any of the many parameters that affect your heart rate.

 Use a power meter to optimize aero equipment

-Afterwards I could compare the finishing times to see what price you pay if you carry extra weight.
-It’s obvious that you can make more precise trials than we did here, but it shows the principle of using a power meter to optimize your equipment.
+Afterwards, I could compare the finishing times to see what you pay if you carry extra weight.
+Of course, you can make more precise trials than we did here, but it shows the principle of using a power meter to optimize your equipment.

-When you ride up Alpe d’Huez, aerodynamics don’t play a big role because you ride relatively slowly.
-In time trials the speed is much higher and many serious riders perform average speeds above 40km/hr.
+When you ride up Alpe d’Huez, aerodynamics don’t play a significant role because you ride relatively slowly.
+However, the speed is much higher in time trials, and many serious riders perform average speeds above 40km/hr.

-Thus, optimization of aerodynamics should be the major concern if you want to improve performance without spending more time struggling with your threshold power.
+Thus, optimization of aerodynamics should be the primary concern if you want to improve performance without struggling with your threshold power.

 Find a good location

-You will need a circuit where you can ride fast and still maintain a constant speed/power output.
+You will need a circuit to ride fast and maintain a constant speed/power output.
 This is best done on a velodrome.

-The main principle is to eliminate everything that is not related to aerodynamic drag.
+The main principle is to eliminate everything unrelated to aerodynamic drag.
 That is why wind tunnel testing of cyclists has become the golden standard procedure.
-Nevertheless, outdoor testing is still important because that is where you are going to compete when you race (corners, small hills etc.)
+Nevertheless, outdoor testing is still necessary because you will compete when you race (corners, small hills, etc.)

-If you don’t have a velodrome in your neighbourhood then you have to be a little creative to make a good course for your tests.
-It’s still possible, but there are more factors that can influence on your ride.
-Though, it gets more difficult to show small differences.
+If you don’t have a velodrome in your neighbourhood, then you have to be a little creative to make a good course for your tests.
+It’s still possible, but more factors can influence your ride.
+Though, it gets more challenging to show minor differences.

 Write a protocol

 Write down all the tests and numbers you want to collect and in which order.
-That could be the different aerodynamic materials you would like to test and/or different body positions on your bike.
+For example, that could be the different aerodynamic materials you would like to test or different body positions on your bike.

-It’s a good idea to start with a standard upset of your bike e.g. Standard frame + standard equipment + standard body position.
-When you want to test different set-ups, change only one parameter at the time.
-Otherwise it gets difficult to identify what set-up change actually resulted in reduced aerodynamic drag.
+It’s a good idea to start with a standard upset of your bike, e.g., Standard frame + standard equipment + standard body position.
+Then, when you want to test different setups, change only one parameter at a time.
+Otherwise, it gets difficult to identify what setup change resulted in reduced aerodynamic drag.

-Make two rides of 1-3km with each set-up.
-The more rides you do, the better chance you get to show a small significant difference.
+Make two rides of 1-3km with each setup.
+The more rides you do, the better chance you get to show a minor significant difference.

 Constant power output method

-When you ride on a flat road with a constant power output differences in speed are primarily due to your aerodynamics.
-If you decide to use the constant power output method, you have to keep your power output as constant as possible and keep your desired aerodynamic position on your bike.
+When you ride on a flat road with constant power output, differences in speed are primarily due to your aerodynamics.
+Therefore, if you decide to use the continuous power output method, you must keep your power output as constant as possible and your desired aerodynamic position on your bike.

-When you have finished one lap on your circiut, notice your average speed and power output.
-Hopefully you get power outputs there are so close to each other that differences in average speed can be accepted as due to altered aerodynamics.
+When you have finished one lap on your circuit, notice your average speed and power output.
+Hopefully, you get power outputs so close to each other that differences in average speed can be accepted due to altered aerodynamics.